Devotional pictures for swallowing: Use

+Similar objects

-Similar objectsEsszettel were known as Fieberzettel (literal translation: fever notes) already in antiquity.
+Esszettel were known as Fieberzettel (literal translation: fever notes) already in antiquity.
 In Carolingian Indiculus superstitionum, there was talk about a consumption of an image of deity which was baked in bread.
 In late Roman medicine the ash of burnt papyrus sheets („charta combusta“) was used as an ingredient for ointment and for orally and rectally applied medicine.
 Those notes were supposed to have a healing effect both labelled and unlabelled.